leoortigozaa/aws_lightsail_config_for_flask_python3/README.md

 # Deploy of a flask app with postgres in aws lightsail
-This project is a requisite of Udacity full stack nano degree.
+This project is a requirement of Udacity fullstack nano degree.

 # Step by Step Guide